harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/issues-reports.md

    * **X-axis:** Select the attribute to use for the X-axis.
 For example, if you selected the **Number of Tickets** metric for the Y-axis, you could select **Issues Resolved by week** for the X-axis.
 Additional examples of X-axis dimensional attributes include **Project**, **Assignee**, **Labels**, **Priority**, and so on.
    * **Stacks:** Select how you want to group data in each X-axis dimension.
 For example, if you select **Priority** for the X-axis and stack by **Status Category**, then data in each X-axis column are grouped by status.
 * **Settings:**
    * Select the issue management system to use for this widget.
-Available options are based on your [connectors](/docs/category/connectors-and-integrations).
+Available options are based on your [SEI connectors](/docs/category/connectors-and-integrations).
    * Select how you want to sort X-axis data, such as ascending or descending.
    * Select the maximum number of values to show on the X-axis.
    * Select the visualization style for the widget, such as bar chart, donut chart, multi-line chart, or percentage-stacked bar chart.